-In April 1981, the Navy Assessment and Control of Installation Pollutants (NACIP) program was implemented and subsequently became known as the Installation Restoration Program (IRP).
+In April 1981, the Navy Assessment and Control of Installation Pollutants (NACIP) program was implemented and subsequently became known as the Installation Restoration Program.
 Under the authority of this program, an Initial Assessment Study (IAS) was conducted in April and May 1981 by a team from the Naval Energy and Environmental Support Activity (NEESA), the Ordnance Environmental Support Office, and the U.S. Army Corps of Engineers.
 This study was published by NEESA in 1983.
-The purpose of the IAS was to collect and evaluate evidence indicating the existence of pollutants which may have contaminated the site and which may pose a health hazard to people on or off the facility.
+The purpose of the IAS was to collect and evaluate evidence indicating the existence of pollutants which may have contaminated the facility, and which may pose a health hazard to people on or off the facility.
 The result of this study, based on historical records, aerial photography, field inspections, and personal interviews, was the identification of 17 potentially contaminated sites.
 None of the sites were determined to pose an immediate threat to human health or environment, while 14 of the sites warranted further investigation under the NACIP program to assess potential long-term impacts.
 A Confirmation Study involving actual sampling and monitoring of the 14 sites was recommended to confirm or deny the existence and extent of potential contamination.

 The Confirmation Study included the installation and sampling of groundwater monitoring wells at several sites to determine if groundwater contamination was present.
 A total of 80 monitoring wells were installed at 6 of the 14 sites by the end of 1981.
 In addition to groundwater samples, surface water streams exiting NSA Crane were monitored on a monthly frequency for cyanide, explosive compounds, and heavy metals.
 At the time of the NEESA report, monitoring had not indicated contamination problems.
 Even though there were specific pollutants suspected at some of the various sites due to their operations, a minimum screening procedure was recommended to include groundwater contamination indicators listed in 40 Code of Federal Regulations 265.

 Corrective action programs established as part of the Resource Conservation and Recovery Act (RCRA), Hazardous and Solid Waste Amendments (HSWA) required NSA Crane to address past releases of hazardous constituents or hazardous waste at sites labeled Solid Waste Management Units (SWMUs).
-Accordingly, NSA Crane submitted a Hazardous Waste Management Report to the United States Environmental Protection Agency (U.S. EPA) in January 1985.
+Accordingly, NSA Crane submitted a Hazardous Waste Management Report to the U.S. Environmental Protection Agency (U.S. EPA) in January 1985.
 The report listed the sites identified during the IAS as SWMUs.
 Following the Hazardous Waste Management Report, a RCRA Facility Assessment (A.T.
 Kearney, Inc. 1987) was conducted to characterize the potential for releases of hazardous constituents or waste from 100 SWMUs and 3 Areas of Concern.